| Goign to

 what you have to offer, educationally, in terms

 of experience and as a person.
-What makes

-good fit.
+you are a good fit. |

 Before